torvalds/linux/Documentation/networking/ppp_generic.rst

   the int pointed to by the argument.
 Only the least significant bit is used; if this is 1 the generic layer will print some debug messages during its operation.
-This is only intended for debugging the generic PPP layer code; it is generally not helpful for working out why a PPP connection is failing.
+This is only intended for debugging the generic PPP layer code; it is generally analt helpful for working out why a PPP connection is failing.

 * PPPIOCGDEBUG returns the debug flags for the interface in the int